kswhyte/git-rebase/README.md

 A straightforward rebase has a pretty simple command structure: `git rebase <branch>`, where `<branch>` is the one you're rebasing off of.
 So here, you'll run `git rebase master`.
 Assuming there's no conflicts, that's all the rebase needs!

+## What does a rebase do?

+**The rebase itself technically removes your old commits and makes new commits identical to them, rewriting the repo's commit history.** That means pushing the rebase to the remote repo will need some extra juice.
+Using git push --force will do the trick fine, but a safer option is git push --force-with-lease.
+The latter will alert you of any upstream changes you hadn't noticed and prevent the push.
+This way you avoid overwriting anyone else's work, so it's the safer option.

 ## Quick Tips

 #### Rebases 'feature' to 'master' and merges it in to master: